The golf model on $\mathbb{Z}/n\mathbb{Z}$ and on $\mathbb{Z}$: Introduction

-\paragraph{Golf process on $\znz$ with several balls per site.} We have shown in Section \ref{subsect:parking} that the $p$-parking process can be seen as a variant of the golf process on $\znz$ in which we allow the initial configuration to have one hole together with a random non-negative number of balls on each vertex.
+\paragraph{Golf process on $\znz$ with several balls per site.} We have shown in Section \ref{subsect:parking} that the $p$-parking process can be seen as a variant of the golf process on $\znz$ where we allow the initial configuration to have one hole along with a random non-negative number of balls at each vertex.
 In the case of the parking, Theorem \ref{thm:parking_loi_TL} gives the distribution of $\TL$.

+Let $(N_j)_{-1\leq j < n}$ be such that $\sum_{j\geq-1}N_j = n$.
+We consider another variant, which consists in fixing $N_j$, the number of vertices containing $j$ balls, for every $j\geq -1$ (to simplify the notation, a hole is considered here as a $-1$) and then taking an initial configuration uniform in ${\sf Ini}(N_j,-1\leq j <n)$ the set of configurations that satisfy these constraints.
+As long as $N_{-1} \geq \sum_{j\geq 0} jN_j$, the model is valid (Proposition \ref{prop:bonne_def_graphe_fini_ET_commutation} can be easily generalized).

+The support of $\TL$ depends on $(N_j)_{-1\leq j < n}$.
+Given $(N_j)_{-1\leq j < n}$ and $X$, the following proposition gives the probability that $\TL = X$.
+It is a sum over the possible assignments of the balls that are consistent with this event.
+We still use the convention that $\ell_i = \Deltan X$ is the length of the $i$th interval.
+We denote by $b^i_j \geq 0$ the number of vertices in the $i$th interval containing $j$ balls.